plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

 - The pipeline needs to be implemented as an abstraction, so that arbitrary steps and success criteria can be implemented and plugged into the system.
 - Pipelines will contain steps of unit tests, regression tests, performance tests, you name it.
 They receive the artifact on which to work on through a module, which in turn either builds from source (specific commit) or points to some location.
 - A bisection system needs to be implemented, which also works with the same pipeline abstraction.
 - Chose success criteria for regression tests wisely - this is where you earn your money, and what constrains any future development.
-Familiarize yourself with FP errros and time series comparison.
+Really know FP errros, tolerances and time series comparison.
 Know what's important to your customers.

 ## Challenges